Randall-Scharpf/jMorseCoding/README.md

 ## Use the library in my code?
  - Go to [Releases](https://github.com/Randall-Scharpf/jMorseCoding/releases).
- - If you are on Java 11 or higher...
+ - If you are on Java 17 or higher...
+   - download the latest version of `jMorseCoding-base-j17.jar`
+ - If you are on Java 11 through 16...
    - download the latest version of `jMorseCoding-base-j11.jar`
  - If you are on Java 8 through 10...
    - download the latest version of `jMorseCoding-base-j8.jar`).